 Crumb Rubber: Ground rubber fragments the size of sand or silt used in rubber or plastic products, or processed further into reclaimed rubber or asphalt products.

 Cryptosporidium: A protozoan microbe associated with the disease cryptosporidiosis in man.
-The disease can be transmitted through ingestion of drinking water, person-to-person contact, or other pathways, and can cause acute diarrhoea, abdominal pain, vomiting, fever, and can be fatal as it was in the Milwaukee episode.
+The disease can be transmitted through ingestion of drinking water, person-to-person contact, or other pathways, and can cause acute diarrhea, abdominal pain, vomiting, fever, and can be fatal as it was in the Milwaukee episode.

-Cubic Feet Per Minute (CFM): A measure of the volume of a substance flowing through air within a fixed period of time.
+Cubic Feet Per Minute (CFM): A measure of the volume of a substance flowing through the air within a fixed period of time.
 With regard to indoor air, refers to the amount of air, in cubic feet, that is exchanged with outdoor air in a minute's time; i.e. the air exchange rate.
 A measure of flow rate.

 Cubic Foot: The most common unit of measurement of natural gas volume.
-It equals the amount of gas required to fill a volume of one cubic foot under stated conditions of temperature, pressure and water vapour.
+It equals the amount of gas required to fill a volume of one cubic foot under stated conditions of temperature, pressure and water vapor.
 One cubic foot of natural gas has an energy content of approximately 1,000 Btus.
 One hundred (100) cubic feet equals one therm (100 ft3 = 1 therm).

 Cullet: Crushed glass.

 Cultural Eutrophication: Increasing rate at which water bodies "die" by pollution from human activities.